ZeenatLawal/Portfolio/README.md

 # Portfolio

-> This project was built using HTML, SASS and Bootstrap.
+> This project was built using HTML, SCSS and Bootstrap.

 ## Live Demo